On this page:

 (this link opens at jervisbay.jalbum.net)

-Photo of the month for September 2025
+Photo of the month (and Peoples' Choice) for December 2025

-Lloyd Anderson - "Haylie"
+Lloyd Anderson - "Balloon over Lake Burley Griffin"